Listener

 Default behavior

-The default behavior for handling traffic received by the listener is fixed to Forward
+The default behavior for handling traffic received by the listener is set to Forward

 .
-You can select one target group, which will act as the default target group.
+A single target group can be selected, which will act as the default target group.

 , Redirect To URL